Leaf Spots on Satin Pothos

 - 1

-Examine the spots closely: water-soaked appearance with a yellow halo suggests bacterial infection; dry, papery texture with concentric rings suggests fungal; flat and dry on the sun-facing side suggests sunburn; isolated and unchanging suggests physical damage.
+Examine the spots closely: water-soaked appearance with a yellow halo suggests bacterial infection; dry, papery texture with concentric rings suggests fungal; flat and dry on the sun-facing side suggests sunburn; isolated, unchanging, and near a high-traffic edge suggests physical damage.

 - 2

-For suspected fungal or bacterial infection, remove affected leaves entirely with sterile scissors to prevent further spread, and avoid getting water on the remaining foliage when watering.
+For suspected fungal or bacterial infection, remove affected leaves entirely with sterile scissors to prevent further spread, and avoid getting water on the remaining foliage when watering going forward.

 - 3

-Improve air circulation around the plant, since stagnant, humid air around foliage is a major contributing factor to both fungal and bacterial spread.
+Improve air circulation around the plant, since stagnant, humid air around foliage is a major contributing factor to both fungal and bacterial spread on this species' dense, often clustered vines.

 - 4

-For a confirmed fungal issue that continues spreading despite improved airflow, apply a copper-based fungicide labeled for houseplants, following label directions.
+For a confirmed fungal issue that continues spreading despite improved airflow, apply a copper-based fungicide labeled for houseplants, following the label directions exactly for dilution and reapplication interval.

 - 5

-For sunburn, move the plant out of direct sun into bright indirect light; existing scorched tissue will not recover but new growth should be unaffected once relocated.
+For sunburn, move the plant out of direct sun into bright indirect light; existing scorched tissue will not recover, but new growth should be unaffected once the plant is relocated.

 - 6

-Isolate the plant from others while treating any suspected infectious cause, since both fungal spores and bacteria can spread via water splash or shared tools.
+Isolate the plant from others while treating any suspected infectious cause, since both fungal spores and bacteria can spread via water splash, shared tools, or leaves touching a neighboring plant.

 Prevention